Barclays says FX charge reflects further talks with regulators

-LONDON (Reuters) - Barclays (BARC.L) Finance Director Tushar Morzaria said an extra 800 million pounds ($1.2 billion) set aside by the bank to cover potential foreign exchange manipulation reflects talks with authorities in several jurisdictions.
+LONDON, April 29 (Reuters) - Barclays Finance Director Tushar Morzaria said an extra 800 million pounds ($1.2 billion) set aside by the bank to cover potential foreign exchange manipulation reflects talks with authorities in several jurisdictions.

 “That reflects the further discussions that we’ve been having with a number of regulators and agencies around the world across multiple jurisdictions and it really reflects our best estimate of the full cost of these related matters,” Morzaria told reporters on a conference call.